Kathryn Lee - 17 Dec, 2020

 Chances are you’ve heard the phrase ‘Lenders Mortgage Insurance’ thrown around, or maybe even the acronym ‘LMI’, but how many of us know exactly what this means?

-If you’re anything like most first-time home buyers, you may be totally worried and confused about this supposed extra cost towards buying a home, that only some people have to pay.
+If you’re anything like most first-time home buyers, you may be unsure about this supposed extra cost towards buying a home – that only some people have to pay.
 You may be wondering who pays LMI, why they pay it and exactly what costs are involved.

 Lenders Mortgage Insurance is a form of insurance that is paid by the home loan owner but designed to protect the lender, just in case you default on your home loan and can no longer make your repayments.

 The important thing to recognise is that not everyone pays for LMI.
 Usually, LMI is only required when the borrower is taking out a loan for 80% or more of the value of the property (meaning they do not have the ‘traditional’ 20% deposit).
 This percentage is otherwise known as the Loan-to-Valuation-Ratio or LVR, and in most cases, if your LVR is over 80%, you will most likely be required to pay for Lenders Mortgage Insurance.

 An important distinction to make is that LMI is not there to cover you (or your guarantor), it simply exists to protect your credit provider in the event that you cannot pay back your loan.

 The Loan-to-Value-Ratio (LVR) is used to help determine whether you will need to pay Lenders Mortgage Insurance.
 Usually, an LVR value of over 80% suggests that you will need to pay LMI.

 The LVR can be calculated by dividing the loan amount by the value of your property.
 Alternatively, if you’re not a fan of numbers you can use eChoice’s LVR Calculator instead.